TheCaringPlace/Email/docs/user-guide/contacts-groups.md

    - **If no schema is defined**: Use the free-form metadata editor to add custom key-value pairs (name, company, preferences, etc.)
 5. Click **"Create Contact"**

+{: .note }
-**Note:** If your project has a contact data schema defined (see [Project Settings - Contact Schema](../project-settings#contact-data-schema)), the contact form will automatically generate structured fields based on the schema.
+If your project has a contact data schema defined (see [Project Settings - Contact Schema](../project-settings#contact-data-schema)), the contact form will automatically generate structured fields based on the schema.
 This ensures consistent data structure and provides validation.

 ## Groups